 VI.
 Less than 7 percent allocated to Administration activities, such as general management, oversight, coordination, and reporting on the program.

-For further information regarding the above amendment, please contact Paroma Nandi at [email protected] or 443-853-0079.
+For further information regarding the above amendment, please email Paroma Nandi or call 443-853-0079.
 Any comments regarding these changes may be submitted in writing to Paroma Nandi at the above email address.
 Summaries of comments received, and actions taken on comments, will be included in the final amendment submitted to the U.S. Department of Housing and Urban Development.
 The deadline for comment submittal is Monday, July 31, 2020.